-According to the explosion protection guidelines published by BG Chemie (ZH 1/10 published June 1988, now changed to BGR 104) there is no requirement for explosion protected design of electrical equipment used in heat transfer systems that are technically tight (by construction).
-At areas where a hazardous quantity of an explosive atmosphere can occur due to leakages a classification of zone 2 in a 3m radius around such release area should be defined.
+According to the explosion protection guidelines published by the German employer's liability insurance association of Chemical Industry "BG Chemie" (ZH 1/10 published June 1988, now changed to BGR 104) there is no requirement for explosion protected design of electrical equipment used in heat transfer systems that are technically tight (by construction).
+At areas where a hazardous quantity of an explosive atmosphere can occur due to leakages a classification of zone 2 in a 3m radius around such release area must be defined.

 The basic considerations for the explosion hazard of a heat transfer system are depending on its design.
-The DIN 4754 describes the design and safety requirements of a heat transfer system.
+The well-known and worldwide recognized German Standard DIN 4754 describes the design and safety requirements of a heat transfer system.
 The crucial criterion is the concept of "technical tightness" of a heat transfer system designed and built according to that standard.
 Such heat transfer systems shall be permanently technically tight due to the design.